Driving in Cyprus? Sounds daunting? It doesn’t have to be!

 The price varies by season – in winter months (November – March) it’s usually cheaper and you can get the car as low as 10 – 15

 Most rental companies will happily drive the car to the airport and meet you there, so you can drive off straight to your hotel or accommodation.
 Alternatively, you can find small rental offices close to big hotels or they will be happy to recommend a place.
-The big rental companies have a presence at the airports so you can just walk into their office and rent a car on spot, if you arrive in usual business hours.
+The big rental companies have a presence at the airports so you can just walk into their office and rent a car on the spot if you arrive in usual business hours.

 Few things to keep in mind: